Today I’m reviewing the Pono Ola balance board, which can serve as a useful accessory alongside a standing desk.

 I found that having the Pono Ola board around my office was a definite plus for me.

 I don’t consider it a “must-have” accessory, but I did enjoy stepping on it on a daily basis to loosen up my feet and legs after standing for hours at a time.

-NOTE: The original Pono Ola board is no longer available for sale on the Pono Ola website, but you can reserve one of their upcoming 2.0 board for $185 here (to be delivered in September 2017).
+UPDATE March 2018: The original Pono Ola board is no longer available for sale on the Pono Ola website, but you can buy one of their new 2.0 boards — with larger feet for a better balancing experience — for $185 here.